 Rubber cleat shoes or tennis shoes with a one-piece sole are the only type of shoes permitted.

 Removable cleats are illegal.
-Shoes must be worn except while kicking.

 All football players are required to wear a mouthpiece at all times.

-Regular Season (These rules apply to all cheerleaders during the regular season.
-Competition rules will vary for COMPETIOION ONLY.
-See Article XVII):
+Regular Season (These rules apply to all cheerleaders during the regular season.):

 Cheerleaders must wear Cheerleading attire (including bloomers) and soft-soled tennis shoes or cheerleading shoes at all times.